friedt/progressbar-with-jest/README.md

 ### Unit testing

-The javascript source files are unit tested using karma as test runner and jasmine as test framework.
+The javascript source files are unit tested using Jest as test framework.
-All unit tests are included with full coverage report using istanbul the test files have a glob pattern containing: `*.spec.js`
+All unit tests are included with full coverage report the test files have a glob pattern containing: `*.spec.js`